New York Nursing Home Abuse Lawyer

 The state also grants the right to an accessible and responsive complaint procedure, which residents must be able to use without fear of retaliation or reprisal.
 Residents and their families may exercise this right at any time they suspect or experience abuse.

-These rights are also federally protected, thanks to the Nursing Home Reform Act of 1987.
+These rights are also federally protected under the Nursing Home Reform Act of 1987.

 Reporting Nursing Home Neglect and Abuse